 - But if it did come down to a foot race between our tour guide and I, kick him in the balls and run like hell.

-Because of those communication difficulties (and time constraints), I was never able to fully explain Rule 2 to the porters, but it was just as well.
-I later learned that there has never been a case in which the mountain gorillas encountered on these tours did any harm to a tourist.
+Because of those communication difficulties (and time constraints), I never fully explained Rule 2 to the porters.
+But it was just as well.
+I later learned that there has never been a case where the Mountain Gorillas encountered on these tours did any harm to a tourist.

-As it turned out the trip was outstanding and we got some great pictures (and we all lived to tell about it).
+As it turned out, the trip was outstanding.
+We got some great pictures (and we all lived to tell about it).
 With any luck, I’ll have a few images to show you by the start of our next art festival season.